AdvXVI/webapp-php-indiv/README.md

 ### Functionality:

-* Allows administrators (available to everyone to access for now) to add new games/products to the catalog.
+* Allows administrators (available for everyone to access for now) to add new games/products to the catalog.
 * Supports adding:

   * **Product name**